seanturner026/chef-planner/README.md

  2 Steak

 Please provide the id numbers of the dishes you would like to prepare, separated by spaces.
-» 0 1
+» 0 2

-Preparing Pasta, Salad.
+Preparing Pasta, Steak.
 Your meal will require 19 minutes to prepare.

 Pasta requires the following ingredients (no serving information provided):
 * 16 oz noodles
 * 1 jar sauce
-Salad serves 3 (ingredients not provided)
+Steak (no servings or ingredients provided)

-set timer for   3 minutes » Boil noodles set timer for  12 minutes » Make dressing set timer for   1 minutes » Toss salad set timer for   3 minutes » Mix noodles with sauce
+set timer for   3 minutes » Boil noodles set timer for  13 minutes » Cook steak set timer for   3 minutes » Mix noodles with sauce

 Enjoy!